- Print this page

 OOHC agencies in the former Community Services Hunter Central Coast region (now part of the Central Coast and Hunter New England Districts) are now able to apply for a Restoration Support Payment to assist with restoration.

-The Transition Program Office has developed procedural guidelines that set out clear, concise transition phases for agencies, Community Services and carers.
+Transfer process The Transition Program Office has developed procedural guidelines that set out clear, concise transition phases for agencies, Community Services and carers.
 These are to facilitate consistent implementation across NSW.
 A flowchart mapping the process is also available.